Trust Center

 Canada / PHIPA-oriented deployment review means readiness artifacts for customer-specific review.
 Final compliance depends on hosting, retention, subprocessors, agreements, audit logging, clinic policies, applicable PHIPA and provincial privacy role mapping for health information custodian, agent, electronic service provider, or HINP roles only where customer counsel determines those roles apply, jurisdiction-specific requirements, access model, safeguards, and encrypted transport.
 It is not certification, legal advice, a PHIPA compliance determination, or a statement that any customer deployment satisfies PHIPA obligations.
 Deployment-specific legal, privacy, security, and operational review is required before production use.

-Share your workflow, jurisdiction, hosting expectations, retention needs, subprocessor review, and clinic operating-policy questions so the first intro can route to the right pilot and security review path.
+Tell us about your workflow, jurisdiction, and hosting needs, and we'll connect you with the right pilot and security review path.